d99kris/nchat/README.md

 Deleting a configuration entry line (while nchat is not running) and starting nchat will populate the configuration file with the default entry.

+Configuration files are rewritten when nchat exits.
+If a file has been modified externally while nchat is running, it is left untouched, and any settings changed in the user interface during that session are discarded.

 Protocol-Specific Configuration
 ===============================